debops/debops/docs/ansible/roles/debops.users/getting-started.rst

 Example inventory
 -----------------

-``debops.users`` is included by default in the :file:`common.yml` DebOps playbook;
-you don't need to do anything to have it executed.
+The ``debops.users`` Ansible role is included by default in the :file:`common.yml` DebOps playbook; you don't need to do anything to have it executed.

 If you don’t want to let ``debops.users`` manage user accounts, you can disable it with the following setting in your inventory: